coolmaksat/hvpapp/README.md

 # DeepPVP

-The updated neural-network model, DeepPVP is available to download [here](https://github.com/bio-ontology-research-group/phenomenet-vp/releases/download/v2.0/phenomenet-vp-2.0.zip) along with its required data files [here](http://bio2vec.net/pvp/data-v2.0.tar.gz).
+The updated neural-network model, DeepPVP is available to download [here](https://github.com/bio-ontology-research-group/phenomenet-vp/releases/download/v2.0/phenomenet-vp-2.1.zip) along with its required data files [here](http://bio2vec.net/pvp/data-v2.1.tar.gz).
 The prepared set of exomes used for the analysis and comparative results are provided [here](http://bio2vec.net/pvp/deepPVP/clinvar/).
 The comparison with PVP is based on PVP-1.1 available [here](https://github.com/bio-ontology-research-group/phenomenet-vp/releases/download/v1.1/phenomenet-vp-1.1.zip) along with its required data files [here](http://bio2vec.net/pvp/data-v1.1.tar.gz).

 # OligoPVP

 OligoPVP is provided as part of DeepPVP tool using the parameters --digenic and --trigenic for ranking candidate disease-causing variant pairs and triples.
 Our prepared set of synthetic genomes digenic combinations are available [here](http://bio2vec.net/pvp/deepPVP/dida/) using data from the DIgenic diseases DAtabase (DIDA).
 The comparitive results with other methods are also provided.
+Results are obtained using DeepPVP v2.0.

 # People